windmill-labs/windmilldocs/docs/reference.md

 aka "Lambda style" endpoints

-Every script also expose an endpoint that triggers the script but wait for its full execution before returning.
+Every script also exposes an endpoint that triggers the script but waits for its full execution before returning.
 The endpoint is:
 <https://app.windmill.dev/api/w/$WORKSPACE_ID/jobs/run_wait/result/$SCRIPT_PATH>